Summary of Position:

 Education, Training, and Experience:

-- University degree in Health or Social Services, Counselling, Social Work, Psychology, or equivalent combination of education and experience
+University degree in Health or Social Services, Counselling, Social Work, Psychology, etc.), or equivalent combination of education and experience.

-This position will have a minimum of two years’ relevant work experience and will demonstrate the following minimum requirements:
+The Casual Harm Reduction Response Team Systems Navigator will have a minimum of four year’s relevant work experience and will demonstrate the following minimum requirements:

-- Demonstrated understanding and commitment to harm reduction principles and practices.
+- Demonstrated skills, experience, and commitment to harm reduction principles and practices.

-- Understanding of health promotion and person-centred, harm reduction models of social support and health care.
+- Understanding of health promotion and client-centered/harm reduction focused models of social support and health care

 Skills and Abilities:

-- Ability to problem solve with creativity, flexibility, and assertiveness in dealing with complex issues.
+- Ability to problem solve with creativity, flexibility, assertiveness and a ‘cool head’ in dealing with complex issues.

-We encourage applications from, but not limited to, Indigenous persons, persons of colour, persons living with disabilities, persons who use/d illicit drugs, persons with experience of sex work, and persons representing diverse genders and sexualities.
+We encourage applications from, but not limited to, Indigenous persons, persons of colour, persons living with disabilities, persons who use/d illicit drugs, persons with experience of sex work, persons who live with HIV and/or hepatitis C and persons representing diverse genders and sexualities.